- All Topics

 In ball bearings, as the metal in the raceway, roller or ball bearing begins to fatigue, a subtle deformation begins to occur.
 This condition will produce irregular surfaces, which will cause an increase in the emission of ultrasonic sound waves.
-A change in amplitude from the original reading is an indication of one of two conditions: prefailure or lack of lubrication and incipient bearing failure.
+A change in amplitude from the original reading is an indication of one of two conditions: pre-failure, or lack of lubrication, and incipient bearing failure.

-This information was originally discovered through experimentation performed by NASA on ball bearings.1 In tests performed while monitoring bearings at frequencies from 24 through 50 kHz, researchers found that the changes in amplitude indicated incipient failure before any other indicators including heat and vibration changes.
+This information was originally discovered through experimentation performed by NASA on ball bearings.
+In tests performed while monitoring bearings at frequencies from 24 through 50 kHz, researchers found that the changes in amplitude indicated incipient failure before any other indicators including heat and vibration changes.

 As a ball passes over a pit or fault in the race surface, it produces an impact.
 A structural resonance of one of the bearing components vibrates or rings by this repetitive impact.
-The sound produced is heard as a qualitative change in the headphones, usually as a crackling sound and observed as an increase in amplitude in the monitored ultrasonic frequencies of the bearing.
+The sound produced is heard as a qualitative change in the headphones, usually as a crackling sound, and observed as an increase in amplitude in the monitored ultrasonic frequencies of the bearing.

 It is imperative to consider two elements of potential failure: lack of lubrication and overlubrication.

-Normal bearing loads cause an elastic deformation of the elements in the contact area providing a smooth elliptical distribution.
+Normal bearing loads cause an elastic deformation of the elements in the contact area, providing a smooth elliptical distribution.
 But bearing surfaces are not perfectly smooth.
 For this reason, the actual stress distribution in the contact area will be affected by a random surface roughness.
 In the presence of a lubricant film on a bearing surface, there is a dampening effect on the stress distribution, and the acoustic energy produced will be low.

 Should lubrication be reduced to a point where the stress distribution is no longer present, the normal rough spots will make contact with the face surfaces and increase the acoustic energy.
-These normal microscopic deformities will begin to produce wear and the possibilities of small fissures may develop, contributing to the prefailure condition.
-Therefore, aside from normal wear, the fatigue or service life of a bearing is strongly influenced by the relative film thickness provided by an appropriate lubricant.
+These normal microscopic deformities will begin to produce wear and the possibilities of small fissures may develop, contributing to the pre-failure condition.
+So aside from normal wear, the fatigue or service life of a bearing is strongly influenced by the relative film thickness provided by an appropriate lubricant.

 A food-processing plant, for example, may use an application in which machinery is steamed down every day for cleaning.
-Another facility might not follow the same procedure because it may operate in a different environment that does not require cleaning as frequently, while another might have many airborne particulates that could contaminate the bearing.
-Because of this kind of variability, one can only guess what the lubrication cycle should be.
+Another facility might not follow the same procedure if it operates in a different environment that does not require cleaning as frequently, and yet another might have many airborne particulates that could contaminate the bearing.
+Due to this amount of variability, one can only guess what the lubrication cycle should be.
 It depends on what a facility is producing and under what situations the machinery is operating.